microsoft/fhir-server/docs/BulkImport.md

 ## Prerequisites

 * NDJSON FHIR data to be imported.
-* Each NDJSON file should contain resources of only one type.
 * You may have multiple NDJSON files per resource type.

 ### Current limitations